zazuko/data-centric.zazuko.com/docs/apis/kopflos/explanations/request-pipeline.md

 ## Resource Shape Lookup

-Resource Shape Lookup executes SPARQL against the `default` query endpoint to find the shape targetting the requested resource.
+Resource Shape Lookup executes SPARQL against the `default` query endpoint to find the shape targeting the requested resource.

 :::tip
 See also: [How to Select which resources should be served by the API](../how-to/resource-shape.md)